 Surface Area and Volume Formula For Cube

 We have discussed until now the definitions and properties of the cube along with its importance in solid geometry.
-Now let us learn its formula.
-The two major formulas are for surface area and volume of a solid shape.
+Now let us see the two major formulas for a solid shape, i.e. surface area and volume.

 Surface area of Cube

-Since, for any shape, the area is the region occupied by it in a plane.
+We know that for any shape, the area is defined as the region occupied by it in a plane.
 A cube is a three-dimensional object, therefore, the area occupied by it will be in 3d plane.
 Since a cube has six faces, therefore, we need to calculate the surface area of the cube, covered by each face.
 Hence, the formula for surface area is given by:

 Volume of Cube